hanazuki/isc-kea.deb/doc/sphinx/arm/hooks-ha.rst

    the partner server is down and transitions to the ``partner-down`` state immediately.
 The default value of this parameter is 10.

+-  ``delayed-updates-limit`` - specifies a maximum number of lease updates which can be queued while the server is in the ``communication-recovery`` state.
+This parameter was introduced in Kea release 1.9.4.
+The special value of 0 configures the server to never transition to the ``communication-recovery`` state and the server behaves as in earlier Kea versions.
+The default value of this parameter is 100.

 The values of ``max-ack-delay`` and ``max-unacked-clients`` must be selected carefully, taking into account the specifics of the network in which the DHCP servers are operating.
 Note that the server in question